The Best Fiverr Alternatives for Freelancers and Clients

 PeoplePerHour for clients

-Clients seeking talent can start posting work directly from the PeoplePerHour homepage.
+Clients seeking freelancers can start posting work directly from the PeoplePerHour homepage.
 They don’t need to apply, and getting an initial description started is very simple.
+The platform also has an AI chatbot to help potential clients find freelancers with specific skills.

 Why choose People PerHour as a Fiverr alternative?